Program Terms & Conditions

 For the avoidance of doubt, we will only be responsible for and are only bound to provide the services and matters set out in Section 1 above.

 We retain all rights to reject the application of any person we deem unsuitable for our Program, at our own discretion.

 3. Deposit and Program Fee

 (a) Your Initial Deposit (“Initial Deposit”) is 600 British Pounds Sterling (abbreviated as GBP or £) regardless of destination.
 For destinations other than London, your deposit will be converted to the local currency of the program and credited to your account at the current foreign exchange rate.
-The local currency of the program is Australian Dollars (AUD) in Australia; United States Dollars (USD) in Colombia, Chicago, New York and Shanghai; Hong Kong Dollars (HKD) in Hong Kong; Canadian Dollars (CAD) in Toronto; Japanese Yen (JPY) in Tokyo; and Euros (EUR or €) in Madrid and Dublin.
+The local currency of the program is Australian Dollars (AUD) in Australia; United States Dollars (USD) in California, Chicago, Chile, Colombia, New York and Shanghai; Hong Kong Dollars (HKD) in Hong Kong; Canadian Dollars (CAD) in Toronto; Japanese Yen (JPY) in Tokyo; and Euros (EUR or €) in Madrid, Barcelona and Dublin.